 The Klan had threatened Kennedy by name in its newspaper and let him know they knew where he lived.
 Since Kennedy believed he had “more material on the Klan than the Klan had on itself,” he decided to move his archives from Beluthahatchee and store them at the New York Public Library’s Schomburg Center for Research in Black Culture.

 Then someone came through the door with an ax.
 Kennedy and his wife came home one evening from a lecture tour to find their home ransacked.
-Their furniture was gone, the floors littered with trash, the plumbing and wiring completely dismantled.
+Their furniture was gone, the floors were littered with trash, and the plumbing and wiring was completely dismantled.

 The couple was exhausted.
 They couldn’t know for sure they were safe.
 Nevertheless, they made a place on the floor among the debris and slept on their coats.

 In the morning, Kennedy saw that his citrus trees had been uprooted and stolen.
 He found materials from his files, everything but the Klan documents he’d sent to New York, floating among the cypress knees in the river.

 A half century later, my daughter and I stand on the deck of the little cedar house Kennedy built on the river, really Lake Bethulahatchee, in 1973.
 Stetson’s stepdaughter Karen Roumillat points to an osprey nest at the top of a nearby cypress.
 The tree stands strong and glorious in the water.

 Surely this avian architecture stands akin to Kennedy’s.
 These raptors balance homes made of sticks and driftwood and Spanish moss, weighing as much as 300 pounds, so lightly in the tops of trees.